North West (musician): Career

+2024: Vultures collaborations and The Lion King performance

 By February 2024, a TikTok account North shared with her mother had accrued 18.3 million followers.
-That month, Kanye West released a video for "Talking / Once Again", a track by ¥$, a supergroup comprising himself and Ty Dolla Sign, which included a guest verse from North; upon release later that month as part of the group's album Vultures 1, North's contribution was noted by NME as a rare highlight from an otherwise relentlessly misogynistic album.
+That month, Kanye West released a video for "Talking / Once Again", a single by ¥$, a supergroup comprising himself and Ty Dolla Sign, which included a guest verse from North; upon release later that month as part of the group's album Vultures 1, North's contribution was noted by NME as a rare highlight from an otherwise relentlessly misogynistic album.
 Later that month, the song peaked at number 30 on the Billboard Hot 100, and she performed it at Accor Arena.

-West announced her debut album, Elementary School Dropout, at a March 10 performance in Arizona plugging ¥$'s second album Vultures 2; the title referenced Kanye's 2004 album The College Dropout.
-She then gave an interview to the then-thirteen-year-old Jazlyn of Jazzy's World TV at Rolling Loud, and then in April 2024, ¥$ uploaded a second music video for the track, which had been co-directed and written by North, and featured scenes of her with Kanye and with a group of people her own age.
+On March 10, West announced her debut album Elementary School Dropout, at a performance in Arizona plugging ¥$'s second album Vultures 2; the title referenced Kanye's 2004 album The College Dropout.
+She then gave an interview to the then-thirteen-year-old Jazlyn of Jazzy's World TV at Rolling Loud.
+In April 2024, ¥$ uploaded a second music video for "Talking", which had been co-directed and written by North, and featured scenes of her with Kanye and with a group of people her own age.

 "I already know what's coming, you know, that she's not Whitney Houston — duh!
 Oh, she got the job cause of her parents.
 North is the moment.
 They want to see North West on a TikTok, on this, on anything, because she's a personality, a performer, and if anyone wants to hate on a child that is having the time of their lives, fuck you."